tescolopio/guard_tos/docs/mvp_todo.md

 # [ARCHIVED] MVP TODO Checklist — Terms Guardian (as of 2025-09-17)

 > Status: Archived.
 This file represents historical planning notes and is superseded by README, docs/launch/mvp.md, and current QA guides.
+For active machine-learning readiness tasks, see `docs/ml-enhancement-plan.md` and the Phase 3 workstreams in `docs/roadmap-and-todos.md`.

 ## UPDATED NEXT ACTIONS